Scones: Preheat your oven to

-Scones: Preheat oven to 400 degrees F (205 degrees C) and place rack in middle of oven.
+degrees F (200 degrees C) and place the oven rack in the center of the oven.
+Line a

-a pastry blender or two knives.
+fingertips, or two knives.
 The mixture should look like coarse crumbs.
+Gently

 Transfer the dough to a lightly floured surface and

 the dough a few times and then pat into a 7 inch (17.5 cm) round.
 Brush the top